-The mind is a very interesting subject yet difficult to define.
-Some say its consciousness or awareness, some say its imagination, perception, intelligence and memory, and some believe it’s just emotions and instinct.
-Tapping into the potential of the mind and applying mindfulness to daily life can do wonders for anyone looking for a healthier and happier life.
+The mind is a fascinating subject yet tricky to define.
+Some say it’s consciousness or awareness, some say it’s imagination, perception, intelligence and memory, and some believe it’s just emotions and instinct.
+Tapping into the mind’s potential and applying mindfulness to daily life can do wonders for anyone looking for a healthier and happier life.

 To keep it simple, if your brain is the hardware, then your mind is the software.
-It’s the operating system that gathers, stores and manages information, using the massive processing resources of your brain.
-Now, how can you ensure that this software functions as smoothly as possible and at its best potential?
-There are many ways to do this, such as: regular exercise, getting plenty of sleep, reading good books, following a healthy diet.
-However, the most important of all is practicing mindfulness in daily life.
-So, let’s explain what is mindfulness.
+It’s the operating system that gathers, stores and manages information using the massive processing resources of your brain.
+How can you ensure that this software functions as smoothly as possible and at its best potential?
+There are many ways to do this, such as regular exercise, getting plenty of sleep, reading good books, and following a healthy diet.
+However, the most important of all is practising mindfulness in daily life.
+So, let’s explain what mindfulness is.

 What is Mindfulness?

-Mindfulness simply means being aware in the present.
-Understanding what you’re sensing and feeling in the moment, without judgment, and taking appropriate action in accordance with this awareness.
-For example, while eating an apple you focus on the act of eating and the energy it brings to you.
+Mindfulness means being aware of the present and understanding what you’re sensing and feeling in the moment, without judgment, and taking appropriate action with this awareness.
+For example, while eating an apple, you focus on the act of eating and the energy it brings to you.

 Benefits of Practicing Mindfulness

-Practicing mindfulness can reduce the feeling of anxiety, boost confidence and self-acceptance.
-It increases the feeling of passion in life, lowers high blood pressure and increases oxygen in the brain which helps you to think more clearly and calmly.
+Practising mindfulness can reduce the feeling of anxiety and boost confidence and self-acceptance.
+It increases the sense of passion in life, lowers high blood pressure and increases oxygen in the brain, which helps you to think more clearly and calmly.

 Why People Fail with Mindfulness Practice

-Many people don’t succeed with mindfulness because they only think about it in terms of the technicalities of practicing mindfulness, whereas it is more of a way of life than just a technique.
-For mindfulness to really work, it must become an attitude we carry with us throughout our busy days, not just in the stillness of the early morning.
-The best way to make the positive effects of mindfulness really stick in your life is what is called Ordinary Mindfulness.
+Many people don’t succeed with mindfulness because they only think about the technicalities of practising mindfulness, whereas it is more of a way of life than just a technique.
+For mindfulness to work, it must become an attitude we carry with us throughout our busy days, not just in the stillness of the early morning.
+The best way to make the positive effects of mindfulness stick in your life is called Ordinary mindfulness.

-Ordinary mindfulness means applying awareness to even the smallest situations throughout your day.
-Just like an athlete practices drills and then applies those skills in scrimmages and games, to feel the effects of mindfulness – you must not only practice, but also apply, your new skills in your life.
+Ordinary mindfulness means applying awareness to even the most minor daily situations.
+Just like an athlete practices drills and then uses those skills in scrimmages and games, to feel the effects of mindfulness, you must practice and apply your new skills in your life.

 How to Practice Mindfulness

-Here are 5 mindfulness techniques to practice in daily life:
+Here are five mindfulness techniques to practice in daily life:

 1. Mindful Showering

-Spend your first minute in the shower appreciating a wonderful feeling of warm water on your body.
-Notice how the sensation is distinct on different parts of your body—hair, shoulders, legs, hands.
+Spend your first minute in the shower appreciating the incredible feeling of warm water on your body.
+Notice how the sensation is distinct on different body parts—hair, shoulders, legs, and hands.

 2. Mindful Driving

-Remember how it felt to get behind the wheel for the first time when you were learning to drive?
-How exciting it was to feel yourself accelerate?
+Remember how it felt to get behind the wheel for the first time while learning to drive?
+How exciting was it to feel yourself accelerate?
 For a few minutes at the beginning of a drive, try to focus entirely on the feeling of driving a car.
-Notice the resistance of the steering wheel as you turn on top the road from your driveway; notice how your seat vibrates differently when you go from a city street to the freeway; notice the sensation of braking and quickly slowing down.
-Always remember: in mindfulness, the little things in a situation makes it magical.
+Notice the resistance of the steering wheel as you turn on top of the road from your driveway; notice how your seat vibrates differently when you go from a city street to the freeway; notice the sensation of braking and quickly slowing down.
+Always remember: mindfulness makes the little things in a situation magical.

 3. Mindful Music